The Last of Us: Video games

-The performances of (L to R) Troy Baker, Ashley Johnson, and Laura Bailey as Joel, Ellie, and Abby, respectively, were widely praised by critics and received several awards.
+The performances of (L to R) Ashley Johnson, Troy Baker, and Laura Bailey as Ellie, Joel, and Abby, respectively, were widely praised by critics and received several awards.

 Critics praised the characters in the series.
 The relationship between Joel and Ellie in the first game was lauded; Game Informers Matt Helgeson found it identifiable and poignant, and OPMs David Meikleham considered them the best characters of any PlayStation 3 game.
 Praise was directed at Ellie and Riley's relationship in Left Behind, as well as Ellie and Dina's relationship in Part II.
 VG247s Kirk McKeand described every Part II character as "complex and human", and Destructoids Chris Carter felt empathetic to the main characters.
 The cast's performances were highly praised, particularly Troy Baker as Joel, Ashley Johnson as Ellie, and Laura Bailey as Abby: for The Last of Us, Baker won Best Voice Actor at Spike VGX and Johnson won the D.I.C.E.
 Award for Outstanding Character Performance.
 Johnson won two consecutive British Academy Games Awards for Performer for The Last of Us and Left Behind, and was nominated for the award for Part II, but lost to Bailey for her performance as Abby; Bailey won Best Performance at the Game Awards 2020 against Johnson.

 Reviewers largely considered The Last of Us, Part II, and Part I graphical showcases for the PlayStation 3, PlayStation 4, and PlayStation 5, respectively.
 The first game's art design was lauded as "outstanding" by Computer and Video Gamess Andy Kelly, and "jaw-dropping" by Eurogamers Oli Welsh.
 The Guardians Keza MacDonald described Part IIs graphics as "meticulous and astounding".
 IGNs Jonathon Dornbush appreciated the world's ability to tell additional stories.
 The Verges Andrew Webster compared the improved graphics of Part I to modern blockbusters, and Siliconeras Josh Tolentino wrote it matched his memory of the original.
 The first game won the D.I.C.E.
 Award for Outstanding Achievement in Art Direction, and Part II won Best Visual Design at the 38th Golden Joystick Awards; both games were nominated for the British Academy Games Award for Artistic Achievement and the Game Developers Choice Award for Best Visual Art.
 Part I won Outstanding Visual Effects in a Real-Time Project at the 21st Visual Effects Society Awards.
 Part Is Windows version was criticized for its optimization, system requirements, and performance problems.